sujal-chauhan2006/feature-engineering-practice/README.md

 * Difference between raw vs scaled data
 * Understanding skewed distributions
 * Understanding data binning and discretization
+* Understanding binarization preprocessing
 * When to use scaling and encoding
 * Importance of PowerTransformer in preprocessing
 * Handling categorical data effectively
 * Data cleaning before modeling
 * Understanding feature relationships
 * Building preprocessing workflows using sklearn
+* Using ColumnTransformer in ML pipelines

 ---